Top players: top jobs

 Angela Barnes 2nd Horn, London Symphony Orchestra

-Hugh Seenan Session player and Horn Professor, Guildhall School of Music
+Hugh Seenan Session player and Horn Professor, Guildhall School of Music, London

 Laurence Davies Principal Horn, Royal Philharmonic Orchestra, London